rainlanguage/rain-protocol/README.md

 Internally the `TrustFactory` calls several admin/owner only functions on its children and these may impose additional restrictions such as `Phased` limits.

-The `Trust` builds and references `RedeemableERC20`, `RedeemableERC20Pool` and `SeedERC20` contracts internally and manages all access controlled functionally.
+The `Trust` builds and references `RedeemableERC20`, `RedeemableERC20Pool` and `SeedERC20` contracts internally and manages all access-control functionality.

 The major functions of the `Trust` contract, apart from building and configuring the other contracts, is to start and end the fundraising event, and mediate the distribution of funds to the correct stakeholders: